ehlesp/smallab-k8s-pve-guide/G907 - Appendix 07 ~ Resizing a root LVM volume.md

 ## Extending the root LVM filesystem on a live VM

 The hard disk is bigger now, but the VM's filesystem is not using that extra space yet.
 You need to extend it over the newly available space.
-Assuming the VM is a Debian system installed over a LVM filesystem, here you'll see how to extend it's root filesytem while the VM is running.
+Assuming the VM is a Debian system installed over a LVM filesystem, here you'll see how to extend it's root filesystem while the VM is running.

 > **BEWARE!**
 > The following procedure, if not applied with care, could make your VM's filesystem (and the VM itself) unusable!